lambdageek/centrinel/README.md

 # Footnotes #

-[^1]: One immediate benefit is that if a garbage collection happens while native runtime code is running, we don't have to pin the referenced object, which may reduce fragmentation. [↩](#ref1)
+<b id="f1">1</b>: One immediate benefit is that if a garbage collection happens while native runtime code is running, we don't have to pin the referenced object, which may reduce fragmentation. [↩](#ref1)